minjong-ha/minjong-ha.github.io/docs/_posts/2022-04-27-Lightweight_Persistence_Centric_System.markdown

 * How could they reduce the overhead coming from amplification?

-* How could they leaverage the write performance?
+* How could they leverage the write performance?

 ## 1. Abstract